tmivanus/Springboard/Capstone_01/README.md

 factors such as moral hazard and supplier-induced demand may need to be investigated.

 Please, go to capstone_01_report for more details.
-Please, go to https://github.com/tmivanus/Springboard/tree/master/Capstone_01 for all data and code.
+Please, go to https://github.com/tmivanus/Springboard/tree/master/Capstone_01 to see all data and codes.

 2-) Data.